aminch18/WebAppDeploymentBestPractices/README.md

 - Zip Deploy
 - Run From Package
 - War Deploy ( Java Apps )

-### Deployment slots

-Whenever possible, use deployment slots when deploying a new production build.
-When using a Standard App Service Plan tier or better, you can deploy your app to a staging environment, validate your changes, and do smoke tests.
-When you are ready, you can swap your staging and production slots.
-The swap operation warms up the necessary worker instances to match your production scale, thus eliminating downtime.

-### Local Cache

-Azure App Service content is stored on Azure Storage and is surfaced up in a durable manner as a content share.
-However, some apps just need a high-performance, read-only content store that they can run with high availability.
-These apps can benefit from using local cache.
-Local cache is not recommended for content management sites such as WordPress.

-Local cache is not supported in function apps or containerized App Service apps, such as in Windows Containers or in App Service on Linux.

 ## Different types of deployments and which one to use